Implied volatility

 In financial mathematics, the implied volatility (IV) of an option contract is that value of the volatility of the underlying instrument which, when input in an option pricing model (usually Black–Scholes), will return a theoretical value equal to the price of the option.
 A non-option financial instrument that has embedded optionality, such as an interest rate cap, can also have an implied volatility.
 Implied volatility, a forward-looking and subjective measure, differs from historical volatility because the latter is calculated from known past returns of a security.
+Implied volatility is also used as a predictor in models that forecast future realized volatility.
 To understand where implied volatility stands in terms of the underlying, implied volatility rank is used to understand its implied volatility from a one-year high and low IV.

 Motivation

 An option pricing model, such as Black–Scholes, uses a variety of inputs to derive a theoretical value for an option.
 Inputs to pricing models vary depending on the type of option being priced and the pricing model used.
 However, in general, the value of an option depends on an estimate of the future realized price volatility, σ, of the underlying.
 Or, mathematically: